hassaanbinaslam/myblog_fastai_archived/_posts/2022-06-17-sagemaker-endpoint.md

 </div>
 <div class="cell border-box-sizing text_cell rendered"><div class="inner_cell">
 <div class="text_cell_render border-box-sizing rendered_html">
-<h1 id="About">About<a class="anchor-link" href="#About"> </a></h1><p>You have trained an deployed a model using Amazon SageMaker.
+<h1 id="About">About<a class="anchor-link" href="#About"> </a></h1><p>You have trained and deployed a model using Amazon SageMaker.
 You have an endpoint and now you are wondering "After I deploy an endpoint, where do I go from there?"
 Your concerns are valid because SageMaker endpoints are not public but are scoped to an individual account.
-In this post we will learn how to make them public using AWS serverless technologies: AWS Lambda and Function URL.
-We will also make our endpoints serverless so ML inference solution is serverless end-to-end.</p>
+In this post, we will discuss how to make them public using AWS serverless technologies: AWS Lambda and Function URL.
+We will also make our endpoints serverless so our ML inference solution is serverless end-to-end.</p>
-<h1 id="Introduction">Introduction<a class="anchor-link" href="#Introduction"> </a></h1><p>The following diagram shows how a model is called using serverless architecture.
+<h1 id="Introduction">Introduction<a class="anchor-link" href="#Introduction"> </a></h1><p>The following diagram shows how a model is called using AWS serverless architecture.
 <br><br>
 <img src="/myblog/images/copied_from_nb/images/2022-06-17-sagemaker-endpoint/serverless-architecture.png" alt="serverless-architecture"></p>
 <p>Starting from the client, a client application calls the AWS Lambda Function URL and passes parameter values.
 The Lambda function parses the request and passes it SageMaker model endpoint.
-This endpoint can be host on an EC2 instance or you have the option to make it serverless.
-Serverless endpoints behave similar to Lambda functions.
-Once request is received by the endpoint it will perform the prediction and return the predicted values back to Lambda.
-The Lambda function parses the returned values and send the final response back to client.</p>
+This endpoint can be hosted on an EC2 instance or you have the option to make it serverless.
+Serverless endpoints behave similarly to Lambda functions.
+Once a request is received by the endpoint it will perform the prediction and return the predicted values to Lambda.
+The Lambda function then parses the returned values and sends the final response back to the client.</p>
 <p>To train a model using Amazon SageMaker you can follow my other post <a href="https://hassaanbinaslam.github.io/myblog/aws/ml/sagemaker/2022/06/08/sagemaker-training-overview.html">Demystifying Amazon SageMaker Training for scikit-learn Lovers</a>.
 There I have trained SageMaker Linear Learner model on Boston housing dataset.</p>
 <p><code>Note that this post assumes that you have already trained a model and is available in SageMaker model repository.</code></p>
+<h1 id="Deploy-SageMaker-Serverless-Endpoint">Deploy SageMaker Serverless Endpoint<a class="anchor-link" href="#Deploy-SageMaker-Serverless-Endpoint"> </a></h1><h2 id="Through-SageMaker-Console-UI">Through SageMaker Console UI<a class="anchor-link" href="#Through-SageMaker-Console-UI"> </a></h2><p>Let's first deploy our serverless endpoint through SageMaker console UI.
+In the next section, we will do the same through SageMaker Python SDK.</p>
-<h1 id="Deploying-SageMaker-Serverless-Endpoint">Deploying SageMaker Serverless Endpoint<a class="anchor-link" href="#Deploying-SageMaker-Serverless-Endpoint"> </a></h1><p>Let's visit SageMaker model repository to find our Linear Learner model.
-You can find the repository in <strong>SageMaker Inference / Model</strong> page.</p>
+<p>Visit the SageMaker model repository to find the registered Linear Learner model.
+You can find the repository on the <strong>SageMaker Inference &gt; Model</strong> page.</p>
 <p><img src="/myblog/images/copied_from_nb/images/2022-06-17-sagemaker-endpoint/model-repo.png" alt="model-repo"></p>
-<p>Note the mode name <code>linear-learner-2022-06-16-09-10-17-207</code> as will need in later steps.</p>
+<p>Note the mode name <code>linear-learner-2022-06-16-09-10-17-207</code> as will need it in later steps.</p>
 <p>Click on the <em>model name</em> and then <strong>Create endpoint</strong></p>
 <p><img src="/myblog/images/copied_from_nb/images/2022-06-17-sagemaker-endpoint/create-endpoint.png" alt="create-endpoint"></p>
 <p>This will take you to <strong>configure endpoint page</strong>.
 Here do the following configurations.</p>
 <ul>
 <li>Set <strong>Endpoint name</strong> to <code>2022-06-17-sagemaker-endpoint-serverless</code>.
-You may use anyother unique string here.</li>
+You may use any other unique string here.</li>
 <li>From <strong>Attach endpoint configuration</strong> select <code>create a new endpoint configuration</code></li>
-<li>From <strong>New endpoint configuration / Endpoint configuration</strong> set<ul>
+<li>From <strong>New endpoint configuration &gt; Endpoint configuration</strong> set<ul>
 <li><strong>Endpoint configuration name</strong> to <code>config-2022-06-17-sagemaker-endpoint-serverless</code>.
-You may use anyother name here.</li>
+You may use any other name here.</li>
 <li><strong>Type of endpoint</strong> to <code>Serverless</code></li>
 <li>From <strong>Production variants</strong> click on <strong>Add Model</strong> and then select the model name we want to deploy.
 In our case it is <code>linear-learner-2022-06-16-09-10-17-207</code>.
-Click <strong>Save</strong>. </li>
+Click <strong>Save</strong>.</li>
 </ul>
 </li>
 </ul>